 The periodical rumors of impending war in Europe are again revived, this time in dispatches from Paris.
-Next spring, it is thought, will witness the assembling of French armies on the same plains where, a few days ago, the magnificent maneuvers took place, but then engaged in operations sgainst a real, not a sham foe.
+Next spring, it is thought, will witness the assembling of French armies on the same plains where, a few days ago, the maguificent maneuvers took place, but then engaged in operations against a real, not a sham foe.

-The fate of Europe lies at present, it is claimed, entirely in the hands of the young czar.
-General Dragoniroff was sent as a special military representa-tive of Russia to witness the French maneuvers.
-The soldiers were, of course, presented to him at their and everything was done to create a favorable impression.
-The result is that the Russian general is prepared to return to his imperial master the report, that France is ready for the fray, and that the word may be given at any moment.
+The fate of Europe lies at present, it

+is claimed, entirely in the hands of the young cast.
+General Dragoniroff was sent as a special military representa-tive of Russia to witness the French The soldiers were, of maneuvers. course, presented to him at their best and everything was done to create a favorable impression.
+The result is that the Russian general is prepared to return to his imperial master with the report, that France is ready for the fray, and that the word may be given moment.
+And when it at any moment.
 And when it comes, the attack, it is supposed, will be directed against Germany.

 War predictions in Europe have been so often made, that they almost fail to create any interest.
-Still, everybody feels that some time the storm must break loose in all its violence, If the czar, however, or his advisers. look deeper then on the surface of things, they will feel convinced that France, with all her military displays, is not much hetter able to cope with Germany today than she was a quarter of a century ago, when the enthusiastic rose from the depths of the warery nation and lured her on to humilia-Military force is not all that is needed for success in a combat where the opponent is equally well equipped.
-Stronger than a well armed host is the moral character of a people rising in defense of a just cause.
+Still, everybody feels that some time the storm must break loose in all its violence, If the czar, however, or his advisers look deeper than on the surface of things, they will feel convinced that France, with all her military displays, is not much better able to cope with Germany today than she was a quarter of a century ago, when the enthusiastic warory rose from the depths of the nation and lured her on to humilia-Military force is not all that is needed for success in a combat where the opponent is equally well equipped, Stronger than a well armed bost is the moral character of a people rising in defense of a just cause.
+In this respect France has not advanced much beyond her position during the last Napoleon.